 I paid myself very little for the first five years

-No one starts a business to be broke, but that’s kind of what you’re choosing if you bootstrap.
+No one starts a business to be broke, but that’s kind of what you’re choosing if you’re starting a bootstrapped business.
 It’s simple math: When you’re reinvesting most of your profit, you don’t have money to pay yourself.
 I didn’t quite realize what I was signing up for (and it was rough for a few years), but in hindsight, I’m glad I did it.

 What I would do differently the second time around

 If I could do it all over again, I would have spent a year building a solid professional network via local networking and LinkedIn.
 LinkedIn has been a tremendous source of new business growth for us, especially as I’ve shifted my focus to creating LinkedIn video content in the past few years.